 Scarlet fever is an exotoxin-mediated disease arising from a specific bacterial infection by an erythrogenic toxin-producing strain of Streptococcus pyogenes - Group A beta-haemolytic streptococci (GpA BHS).
 Scarlet fever can follow infection at other sites, including wounds, burns and postnatally (for example, surgical scarlet fever and puerperal scarlet fever).

 - GpA BHS are normally found in the nasopharynx but can cause disease - for example, pharyngitis, skin infections and pneumonia.

 - In most cases scarlet fever evolves from a tonsillar or pharyngeal infection but the rash is uncommonly seen in 'strep throats'.

 - GpA BHS secrete a variety of haemolysing enzymes and toxins including the erythrogenic toxins causing the characteristic rash of scarlet fever.

 - Person-to-person spread is mainly by respiratory droplets.
-The incubation is typically 2 to 5 days but ranges from 1 to 7 days.
+The incubation is typically 2-5 days but ranges from 1-7 days.

 - Patients are contagious both during the acute illness and the initial subclinical stage.
 Advice on exclusion from school is variable (see 'Prevention', below).